BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Simple Set Up

-Madison Trust has a simple, three-step set up process to invest in real estate with a Self-Directed IRA: open an account, fund your account, and place your investment.
+Madison Trust has a simple, three-step setup for using your Self-Directed IRA to invest in real estate: open an account, fund your account, and place your investment.

 Blue circle with a white check mark inside